 SOURCE: SBHE Policy Manual, Section 607.1

 Any attorney representing the University must have an appointment as a Special Assistant Attorney General.
-All requests for legal representation shall be approved and coordinated through the NDSU General Counsel’s Office.
-There must be a contract for legal representation approved by the General Counsel.
-Any payment for legal fees must be approved first by the General Counsel.
+All requests for legal representation shall be approved and coordinated through the State Attorney General’s Office.
+There must be a contract for legal representation approved by the State Attorney General’s Office.
+Any payment for legal fees must be approved first by the President.

-Request for SAAG appointments come from the General Counsel and go through the President, SBHE Chancellor’s office, and then to the Attorney General.
-Most appointments are for specific cases or situations, but some are for general topic areas, like contracts or personnel issues.
-Attorneys are selected based on their experience, expertise, past performance, among other factors, and after discussion with appropriate University officials.
+Request for SAAG appointments come from the President and go through the SBHE Chancellor’s office, and then to the Attorney General.

 Further information on legal representation can be found at: N.D.C.C. § 32-12.2-03, regarding the personal liability and defense of employees; N.D.C.C. § 54-12-08, regarding assistant and special assistant attorneys general; and North Dakota Attorney General brochure: “Liability of State Employees.”